JasmineZJW/JasmineZJW.github.io/_posts/2017-11-19-TitleCase-Check.md

   %end;
 ```

 The text `"I Have A TV And A Desk"` will be updated as `"I Have a TV and a Desk"` after the above macro cycle.
-The article `"a"` and the conjunctions `"and"` was changed to lowcase texts.
+The article `"a"` and the conjunction `"and"` was changed to lowcase texts.

 The full codings can be found via below link:
 <https://github.com/JasmineZJW/SAS/blob/master/titlecase>